 For instance, if a customer buys a phone, an email recommending accessories or an extended warranty could be mutually beneficial.

 Lifecycle marketing is especially helpful in eliminating the reporting bias inherent in reviews of any type.
-If a customer has a good experience, they’re likely to enjoy the product and move on, leaving the review section to be overtaken by the smaller number of customers who had a negative experience, they naturally want to scream it from the rooftops.
-Inviting customers to leave a review encourages that silent majority to speak out – and leave a positive review, boosting your brand image in the process.
+If a customer has a good experience, they’re likely to enjoy the product and move on, leaving the review section to be overtaken by the smaller number of customers who had a negative experience.
+Inviting customers to leave a review encourages that silent majority to speak out and leave a positive review, boosting your brand image in the process.

-Long Term Growth
+Driving Long Term Growth with Lifecycle Marketing

 Lifecycle campaigns are the very definition of playing the long game.
 Instead of focusing on a single conversion, they set the stage for numerous future conversions.
 Just as a restaurant can’t survive without regular customers, ecommerce sites need the trust and support of frequent shoppers to thrive.